Smirgelis/visual-playwright/README.md

-# Visual Testing Solution using Playwright Test
+# Visual Testing Solution using Playwright

 This is a visual testing solution that uses Playwright Test framework to capture full-page screenshots of multiple websites and compare them against reference screenshots to detect any visual differences.